-Capital risk management
+Capital risk

-The capital structure of the Group consists of net debt (borrowings less bank balances) and equity (issued share capital, reserves and retained earnings).
+The capital structure of the Company consists of net debt (borrowings less bank balances) and equity (issued share capital, reserves and retained earnings).
 Borrowings comprise mainly secured bank debt and facilities.
-The Group is not subject to any externally imposed capital requirements.
+The Company is not subject to any externally imposed capital requirements.

-The Group manages its borrowings in order to ensure that each of its trading companies is able to continue operating as a going concern, whilst minimising the overall cost and risk to the wider bank group.
+The Company manages its borrowings in order to ensure that it is able to continue operating as a going concern, whilst minimising the overall cost and risk to the wider bank group.